Scorecard has Python and JavaScript SDKs. If you’re using Python, you can follow along in Google Colab.

 8

-Finally let’s review the results in the Scorecard UI.
-Here you can view and understand the performance of your LLM system:
+Finally, review the results in Scorecard to understand the performance of the tone translator system.